Jamisonfitz/folder-jpg-to-icon/README.md

 - **ICO Generation**: Automatically creates `.ico` files corresponding to each `folder.jpg`.
 - **Refresh Option**: Provides the ability to refresh and update existing icons based on updated `folder.jpg` images.

+## Prerequisites

+- This tool is designed specifically for Windows operating systems.
+- It assumes the presence of `folder.jpg` files within folders.
+The script does not generate `folder.jpg` files but uses them to create and set custom folder icons.

 ## Installation

 1. Clone this repository or download as a ZIP file.